jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

   - get total minutes for each timestamp by multiplying the hour by 60 and adding the minutes
   - get the difference by subtracting total ``sleep_time`` minutes from total ``wake_time`` minutes
-  - return the difference between total ``wake_time`` and ``sleep_time`` minutes as hours and minutes by
+  - return the difference between total ``wake_time`` and total ``sleep_time`` minutes as hours and minutes by

-    * using `floor (integer) division`_ to get the whole number value of dividing the difference by 60 to get the hours
+    * using `floor (integer) division`_ to get the whole number value of dividing the difference by 60 for the hours
-    * using the modulo_ operator to get the remainder from dividing the difference by 60 to get the minutes
+    * using the modulo_ operator to get the remainder from dividing the difference by 60 for the minutes

   .. code-block:: python